How To Do A Home Termite Inspection

 - Look for termite tubes and mud tunnels.

-While you are making your inspections look for any wood to ground connections, wood sitting directly on the ground with the other end touching the bottom wood portions of your home.
+WOOD TO GROUND CONTACT:: While you are making your Termite inspection also notice any wood to ground connections, (wood sitting directly on the ground with the other end touching the bottom wood portions of your home).
 These are extremely important to remove if possible.
 Using wood beams for support is a common practice.
 This is fine if your support sits on a concrete footing that can be treated around.
 If not, have the repair made right away.

-While you are making your inspection note whether or not your crawlspace is properly ventilated.
+IMPROPER VENTILATION:: While you are making your inspection note whether or not your crawl space is properly ventilated.
 Having outside vents providing proper ventilation can improve the health of your wooden under structure.
 A good rule of thumb is to have ventilation on all sides.
 If you don’t have proper ventilation you may want to consider googling moisture control in crawl spaces.